php/pftt2/conf/README.txt

 You provide them to PFTT like so: pftt -config <file1>,<file2, etc...> <command>

-PFTT search conf, conf/internal and conf/examples.
+PFTT searches conf and conf/internal and conf/app.
 If your config file is in another folder, you must specify the path to it.

-This folder has these 3 sub-folders
+This folder has these 2 sub-folders
- * apps - configurations for Application testing (you may store app configs anywhere, this is just the default location)
+ * app - configurations for Applications (you may store app configs anywhere, this is just the default location)
- * examples - example complex configuration files (network services - SMB, Databases, etc...)
  * internal - store your internal use only configuration files (usually network services, addresses and credentials you don't want to share. the internal folder is ignored by git)
+ * internal_example - not read by PFTT, but show examples of what to put in your own 'internal'

 Examples: